subvertnormality/mosaic/README.md

 * **Average**: The velocity is the average of the velocities from overlapping steps in each pattern.
 * **Higher**: The velocity is calculated by taking the average of each step's velocity, subtracting the lowest velocity, and adding the highest velocity.
 * **Lower**: The velocity is calculated by taking the average of each step's velocity, subtracting the lowest velocity, and not adding the highest value back.
-* **Pattern**: To use a specific pattern’s velocity values, hold the velocity merge button and press the pattern's select button.
+* **Pattern**: To use a specific pattern's velocity values, hold the velocity merge button and press the pattern's select button.

 <img alt="Channel editor velocity merge mode button" src="https://raw.githubusercontent.com/subvertnormality/mosaic/refs/heads/main/images/Grid/channel_editor/velocity-length-merge-mode-select-button.svg" width="300" />